kjessec/react-formagic/README.md

 This project is still in its PoC stage.
 If you'd like to see how it works, please visit [the example page](https://github.com/kjessec/react-formagic/tree/example).

 ## TODO
-- Tests
+- tests
-- Optimisation (could the recursive walk be bypassed using some heuristics?)
+- optimisation (tail calls and stuff)
 - npm publish
+- human readable README

 ## LICENSE
 MIT